Caio99-git/Caio99-git/README.md

 ---

 ### 💡 Fun Fact:
-I enjoy combining my passion for tech with my love for storytelling through data-driven insights!
+I enjoy combining my passion for tech with my thirst for knowledge and my love for storytelling through data-driven insights!